GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/single_purpose/index.md

 "new tab page", "tab management", or "browser history").
 If the extension is implemented in a single function, then it can offer content or features related to different areas or subjects.
-For example, an extension that replaces the new tab page could offer multiple unrelated features on the new tab page (for example, weather forecast, news headlines, search engine, and so on), but it can’t also provide a browser action button, change the browser’s homepage, or make any other changes to browser functionality.
+For example, an extension that replaces the new tab page could offer multiple unrelated features on the new tab page (for example, weather forecast, news headlines, search engine, and so on), but it can't also provide a browser action button, change the browser's homepage, or make any other changes to browser functionality.

-Be conscious of your extension’s permissions.
+Be conscious of your extension's permissions.
 We assume your extension utilizes each of the permissions it requests.
-Excessive permissions unrelated to your extension’s single purpose will be viewed as enabling unrelated functionalities, resulting in a policy violation.
+Excessive permissions unrelated to your extension's single purpose will be viewed as enabling unrelated functionalities, resulting in a policy violation.

 ## 4.)
 Will this policy affect my extension? {: #four }